 Under financial pressure, he wrote A Christmas Carol in just six weeks.
 The thin volume ultimately became a self-published work with original illustrations by John Leech.

 Dickens wrote the story with great emotion, often laughing and weeping over the characters and plot.
 He is known to have walked the streets of London at night thinking about his creation.

-During this Victorian period, the British where grappling with different sentiments about Christmas traditions and were seemingly open to newer customs such as Christmas cards and Christmas trees.
+During this Victorian period, the British grappled with different sentiments about Christmas traditions and some were seemingly open to newer customs such as Christmas cards and Christmas trees.

 Dickens wrote many of his literary works from lived experiences.
 He had once been poor himself and sympathized with the underserved.
 As a boy, he had to leave school to work at a boot-blackening factory.
 He never forgot this hardship and it manifested in much of his writings.

-A major reason behind the book's success are its enduring characters, beginning with Bob Cratchit.
-We feel deeply for this caring man who struggles under the cruel treatment of Scrooge, yet he never wavers from finding joy in the moment and from providing for his family.
-Tiny Tim, the gentle soul, steels our hearts and we cry at the thought that he might die from the consequences of Scrooge's callous actions.
+A major reason behind the book's success are its enduring characters, beginning with Scrooge's clerk, Bob Cratchit.
+We feel deeply for this caring man who struggles under the cruel treatment of Scrooge, yet he never wavers from finding comfort in the moment and from providing for his family.
+Tiny Tim, the afflicted gentle soul, steels our hearts and we cry at the thought that he might die from the consequences of Scrooge's callous actions.

 In the end, old Scrooge does change and he lifts us up.
 We forgive the miser.
 Cheering alongside him, we open our hearts to the joy of this special season and the spirit of charity.

 Yes, we are still in love with Scrooge and his redemption is a worthy lesson for us all.